code-423n4/docs/roles/wardens/submission-policy.md

 * Unless explicitly noted by the affiliated sponsor, **wait until the contest report has been published** before you disclose it publicly.
 * Do not submit a high volume of low-quality reports.

-In the event that you encounter a critical vulnerability that the sponsor project would want to know about, even before the end of the contest, please refer to the section "How to submit Zero-day or otherwise highly sensitive bugs."
+In the event that you encounter a critical vulnerability that the sponsor project would want to know about, even before the end of the contest, please refer to ["How to submit Zero-day or otherwise highly sensitive bugs."](#how-to-submit-zero-day-or-otherwise-highly-sensitive-bugs)

 > Publicly disclosing any information prior to the end of a code competition is grounds for immediate forfeit of award and disqualification from any future C4 events and activities.